Appogee HR GDPR and Brexit

 We do not hold data within the UK data centers.
 For UK customers holding data in the EU is covered in either deal or no-deal scenarios.
 For EU customers this means that data held in Appogee HR’s systems remain in the EEA and will not be transferred to the UK post-Brexit so provisions relating to third-country transfers will not apply.
 We have no plans to change our hosting locations.

 The Data Protection Act 2018 (DPA 2018), which currently supplements and tailors the GDPR within the UK, will continue to apply for UK businesses.
 The provisions of the GDPR will be incorporated directly into UK law if we leave the EU without a deal, to sit alongside the DPA 2018.
-The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019) merges the GDPR and the applied GDPR into the “UK GDPR” and amends the DPA 2018 and other legislation with the aim of ensuring that the UK legal framework for data protection functions correctly after exit day.
+The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019) merges the GDPR and the applied GDPR into the “UK GDPR” and amends the DPA 2018 and other legislation with the aim of ensuring that the UK legal framework for data protection functions correctly.
 The core data protection principles, obligations and rights will remain the same, so at this stage the ICO has decided not to produce an entirely new range of guidance.

 Appogee HR is committed to maintaining compliance with both the GDPR and the Data Protection Act 2018 (DPA 2018).